tantaman/strut/README.md

 strut-presentation-editor@googlegroups.com

 ### Building ###
+*Note: You can get pre-built versions of Strut here: https://github.com/tantaman/Strut/downloads*

 Most of Strut is written in CoffeeScript and uses precompiled templates for HTML rendering.

-To compile the CoffeeScript
+Strut also uses a Maven directory layout so code needs to be copied to the web directory.

+You'll need CoffeeScript and Handlebars installed in order to build Strut.
-1. Install CoffeeScript (sudo npm install -g coffee-script)
+* Install CoffeeScript (sudo npm install -g coffee-script)
-2. cd to the Strut directory
-3. run `rake coffee[w]`  (omit [w] to not watch for changes)

-To compile the templates

-1. Install Handlebars (sudo npm install -g handlebars)
+* Install HandleBars (sudo npm install -g handlebars)
-2. cd to the Strut directory
-3. run `rake templates`

-Alternatively, everything can be compiled on one go with:

-`rake build`
+To build everything in one shot, run: `rake devbuild`

+*A task to build a minified version suitable for production deployment is being added.*

+You can compile CoffeeScript whenever there is a change by running `rake coffee[w]`

+*A `rake devbuild[w]` which will watch templates, coffee, resource and js files is also in the works.*

 ### Running ###